Floyd Verdict: ‘Systemic Racism’ Not Guilty

-Legal analyst Alan Dershowitz, professor emeritus at Harvard Law School, declared of Waters’ actions: “This violates the separation of powers.
+Legal analyst Alan Dershowitz, a leftist professor emeritus at Harvard Law School, declared of Waters’ actions: “This violates the separation of powers.
 It insults the integrity of the independent judiciary, and Congresswoman Waters ought to be ashamed of herself.
 What she did was disgraceful.
 What was done to George Floyd by officer Chauvin was inexcusable morally, but the verdict is very questionable, because of the outside influences of people like Al Sharpton and people like Maxine Waters.
 Their threats and intimidation and hanging the Sword of Damocles over the jury and basically saying, if you don’t convict on the murder charge and all the charges, the cities will burn, the country will be destroyed—seeped into the jury room because the judge made a terrible mistake by not sequestering the jury.”

 However, what should be made clear about the verdict is this: The negligent actions of a white police officer, convicted for the death of a black suspect, do not affirm the Left’s fallacious constituent-appeasing assertion of “systemic racism.”
 Our nation is not a racist dystopia.